 - And if you’re following a more traditional Mediterranean diet that includes choices such as avocados and olive oil, almonds are a great choice.

-Fresh N’ Lean provides healthy meal delivery that can help you add more almonds to your diet in the most convenient way possible.
+Fresh N’ Lean provides healthy meal delivery that can help you add more of these nuts to your diet in the most convenient way possible.
 Our meal plans include dishes such as Strawberry Almond Oatmeal and Almond-Crusted Sustainable Cod.
 We also offer a la carte almond snacks.